JayBuckley7/JaysTools/README.md

 Phishing is dumnb.

-I got a phising link pretending to be amazon trying to steal account details by posting a payloud up to https://prime.activation.billing.jto.gim.mybluehost.me/auth/card
+I got a phising link pretending to be amazon trying to steal account details by posting a payload up to https://prime.activation.billing.jto.gim.mybluehost.me/auth/card

 so here's a generator to fill that database with froggy data